Patricia A. Gabow

 Gabow is a national leader in delivery system innovation and the care of vulnerable populations.
 A nephrologist by training, she retired in 2012 after 20 years as CEO of Denver Health and Hospital Authority (DHHA), an integrated health care system serving one of the poorest populations in the state of Colorado.
 Gabow is credited with transforming DHHA from a struggling public hospital system into a national model of integrated, fiscally stable, and high-quality care.
 One of the hallmarks of Gabow’s leadership was her introduction of Toyota Production System or Lean improvement methods, resulting in the elimination of waste creating financial benefits while significantly enhancing patient care and employee engagement.

-Gabow currently serves on several influential health care and health policy commissions, including the federal Medicaid and CHIP Payment and Access Commission (MACPAC), the Institute of Medicine Roundtable on Value and Science Driven Health Care, the National Governors’ Association Health Advisory Board, and the Aspen Group.
+Gabow currently serves on several influential health care and health policy commissions, including the federal Medicaid and CHIP Payment and Access Commission (MACPAC), the National Academy of Medicine Leadership Consortium for Value & Science-Driven Health Care, the National Governors’ Association Health Advisory Board, and the Aspen Group.
 Previously she served on the Commonwealth Fund Commission on a High Performing Health System and the Institute of Medicine committee addressing the future viability of safety net providers.
 She also was chair of the National Association of Public Hospitals and Health Systems.

 Earlier in Gabow’s career, she worked as a leading academic practitioner and medical researcher in the area of renal disease, making important contributions to the advancement of knowledge in the treatment of polycystic kidney disease, its progression, and the genetics of the disorder.
 She continues to serve as a professor of medicine at the University of Colorado School of Medicine.